katychuang/cisc3140_lab3/proj2/README.md

 Step 2: Data analysis

-Description of prog.awk:
-Prints Total, car_ID, year, make, model, ranking, on the first row.
-Copies car_ID, year, make, model from data.csv to report.csv
-The data under Ranking will NOT be filled with the script.
-Creates a column called total that adds the results from column 8 to the last column of the file.
+Creates a column called total that adds the results based off the data you need to find.
 The program will sort report.csv based on the total, in descending order.

 Known bugs with awk script: